junkurihara/junkurihara/README.md

 ### rpxy

 `rpxy` [ahr-pik-see] is an implementation of simple and lightweight reverse-proxy with some additional features.
-The project is (always) work-in-progress, but being used in numbers of production environment. `rpxy` can handle the brand-new HTTP/3 connection, and supports ACME with TLS-ALPN-01 out-of-the-box.
+The project is (always and endless) work-in-progress, but being used in numbers of production environment. `rpxy` supports the brand-new HTTP/3 standard,  ACME with TLS-ALPN-01 out-of-the-box, and the TLS post-quantum key exchange by default.

 - Source: [https://github.com/junkurihara/rust-rpxy](https://github.com/junkurihara/rust-rpxy)